 The correct command to run to import the database depends on the file extension of the exported database dump.

-If the file ends in .sql.gz, use the following command to import the file, where DB_NAME is your database name and DB_USER is your database username:
+If the file ends in .sql.gz, use the following command to import the file, where DB_NAME is the name of an existing database you wish to import the export into and DB_USER is your database username that is associated with that database:

 zcat DB_NAME.sql.gz | mysql --password --user DB_USER DB_NAME